 Symptoms of High Stress

-Symptoms of stress depend on the individual and the cause, type and level of stress.
-Symptoms of stress can differ person to person and include some or all of the following physical, emotional and behavioral effects.
+Symptoms of stress depend on the individual and the cause, type, and stress level.
+Symptoms of anxiety can differ from person to person and include some or all of the following physical, emotional and behavioral effects.

 Physical effects of stress: